YUYINGWU-AURORA/YUYINGWU-AURORA.github.io/_pages/publications.md

 *Please feel free to get in touch if you’d like to read the paper.*

-### The Brexit Referendum Effect:Business Performance for UK SMEs
+### The Brexit Referendum Effect: Business Performance for UK SMEs

 *Working paper*